evettetelyas/identicon/README.md

 # Identicon

 This program creates Identicons based on usernames.
 Each Identicon is 250px x 250px and mirrored along the third column.
-Colors are unique to usernames.
+Images and colors are unique to usernames.

 ## Installation